Red Roses for a Blue Lady

 "Red Roses for a Blue Lady" is a 1948 popular song by Sid Tepper and Roy C. Bennett (alias Roy Brodsky).
 It has been recorded by a number of performers.
 Actor-singer John Laurenz (1909–1958) was the first to record the song for Mercury Records.
 It rose to #2 on the weekly “Your Hit Parade” radio survey in the spring of 1949.
-The original 78rpm single was issued on Mercury 5201 - Red Roses For A Blue Lady (Roy Brodsky-Sid Tepper) by John Laurenz.
+The original 78 rpm single was issued on Mercury 5201 - Red Roses For A Blue Lady (Roy Brodsky-Sid Tepper) by John Laurenz.

 It was a hit again for Andy Williams, Wayne Newton and others in 1965.

 Lyrical content

 The song is about a man who wishes to give flowers as a gift to the woman he loves after the two have had a disagreement and that said disagreement made her blue (i.e., sad).
 He hopes that if his sweetheart accepts his plea for forgiveness, the two will marry and that he will soon return to pick out the florist’s “best white orchid for her wedding gown."